adigitoleo/vim-mellow-statusline/README.md

 After installation, the statusline should work upon the next restart of (neo)vim.
 The statusline uses the User1-9 highlight groups by default (see `:help hl-User1..9`).
-If you want to use the recommended [mellow] colorscheme, remember to load it first.
-Additionally, add the following to your config file (see `:help vimrc`):
+If you want to use the recommended [mellow] colorscheme, remember to load it as well.
+For example, add the following to your config file (see `:help vimrc`):

 ```vim